Counselling

 Pregnancy & Baby Loss

-Loss can feel isolating, whether it happened recently or many years ago.
-I offer a compassionate space to honour your grief, however and whenever it shows up.
+Loss can feel deeply isolating, whether it happened recently or many years ago.
+Counselling offers a compassionate space where your grief can be spoken about and honoured in your own way.

 What this might look like: